-There are many broadband options available in Westmeath, so it can be difficult to decide what the best broadband package is for you, but don’t worry.
-We’ve got all the information you need and our easy-to-use comparison tool makes it really simple to compare broadband plans across a number of areas, like price, speed and contract length.
+There are many broadband options available in Westmeath, so it can be difficult to decide what the best broadband package is for your home.
+It can be confusing, but we’ve got all the information you need and our easy-to-use comparison tool makes it really simple to compare broadband plans for features like price, speed and contract length.

 There are loads of broadband plans and packages available in the Irish broadband market at the moment.
 While not all of these broadband packages will be available in Westmeath, there are still lots of options to choose from.